 Conversely, Vans and Converse offer much more basic shoes that primarily vary in color rather than on styles, construction, or athletic benefit.
 Both shoe brands have more high-end offerings with the bulk of their listings available at a lower cost.
 This offering is part of their appeal.
 You can get sneakers in practically any color you could imagine for an affordable price.

 Now, how do these brands differ between genders?
 Are there more listings for men or women?
 Will we see the same trend that we did earlier, where women’s shoes make up the majority of listings?

 Finally, are there any price differences between men’s and women’s sneakers for these brands?

 Probably the most glaring finding from our investigation is that people are willing to spend a lot on their shoes.
 This is the case though for both women and men, despite what you may have initially thought.
-There definitely was more of a focus on women by luxury fashion brands, but that is only a small portion of the shoe market.
+There was more of a focus on women by luxury fashion shoe brands, but that is only a small portion of the market.
 For most brands, there is an equal focus on men, and women and prices are roughly the same.